givemepower8/Phaser3Practices/docs/COC.md

 ##### TH8 GoHo

 2 Golem + 16 Hogs + 6 Wall Breakers + 11 Wizards + 4 Archers + 3 Healing Spell + Poison and 5 Hogs + 1 Poison in CC.

+Archers and wizards are for the CC troop.

+2 golems should keep away from each other to minimize the splash damage.
+3 wall breakers to tear down the first layer of base.

 For maxed out TH8 opponent or low level TH 9 opponent, GoHo with level 4 hogs is more effective.